epesave/academic-website/content/publication/GHP2025/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Nonparametric Local Projections"
+title: "Discussion of: “Dynamic Causal Effects in a Nonlinear
+World: the Good, the Bad, and the Ugly”"
 authors: [Gonçalves S., Herrera A. M., Pesavento E.]
-date: 2024-05-22
+date: 2025-05-1
 doi: ""

 # Schedule page publish date (NOT publication's date).